NextronSystems/analysis-cockpit-manual/usage/setup-guide.rst

 .. important::
-   **Important:** Make sure that the combination of hostname and domain creates an FQDN that can be resolved from the endpoints on which you intend to install the ASGARD agents.
-If you've configured a FQDN (hostname + domain) that cannot be resolved on the clients, no agent will be able to find and reconnect to the ASGARD server.
+   **Important:** Make sure that the combination of hostname and domain creates an FQDN that can be resolved from the ASGARD Management Center(s) you want to connect with your Analysis Cockpit.
+If you've configured a FQDN (hostname + domain) that cannot be resolved, your ASGARDs will encounter an error during connection.

    This is especially important since your Analysis Cockpit will create some certificates during the installation, which will not contain an